slotix/dbconvert-streams-website/docs/guide/how-it-works.md

 | Source Database | Requires special setup for enabling CDC reading capabilities | No special requirements on source database setup |

-Data chunks collected from the source are immediately published to the Event Hub.
-Readers of a DBConvert Streams database can read it before the entire database is ingested and indexed.
+Data chunks collected from the source are swiftly dispatched to the Event Hub for publication.
+Subsequently, DBS target writers transmit the data to the target database.
+This ensures that the target database can access new data even before the entire dataset is fully ingested from the source database.

 ## Processing data

-### Translation of "CREATE Table" DDL between SQL dialects
+### Automatic DDL translation between SQL dialects

 DBConvert Streams automates the translation of DDL `CREATE TABLE` statements between MySQL and PostgreSQL, eliminating the need for manual data type conversion.
 When a corresponding table is not found in the target database, the source's `CREATE TABLE` statement is translated into the appropriate target database dialect, creating a new table in the target database.